 Why was the libero position introduced?

-Introducing the position of the libero, FIVB had two main motifs behind this decision: A) to increase the duration of actions, and B) to allow shorter players to specialize in a reception and defense.
+Introducing the position of the libero, FIVB had two main motifs behind this decision: A) to increase the duration of actions, and B) to allow shorter players to specialize in reception and defense.

 Of course, there were other marketing strategy factors related to this decision, since adding the new role of libero (and adopting the special set of rules related to this position) would draw more attention of the television spectators.

-From a time perspective, we can definitely say that the liberos in today’s volleyball play a key role for the performance of a team, and have helped a lot to make the game of volleyball more entertaining, inspiring many around the globe to watch and enjoy it.
+From a time perspective, we can definitely say that the liberos in today’s volleyball play a key role in the performance of a team, and have helped a lot to make the game of volleyball more entertaining, inspiring many around the globe to watch and enjoy it.

 Thanks to the work of the libero, more defensive plays are being produced.
 This means more longer and outstanding rallies that keep fans around the world following the game for a longer period.

 Back in the time: Serginho (BRA) in action